-The U.S. Department of Agriculture's Food and Nutrition Service supports BFET through two main funding methods.
+The U.S. Department of Agriculture's Food and Nutrition Service supports BFET through three funding methods.
 This creates opportunities for colleges and community-based organizations to leverage existing funds to expand capacity and provide support services opportunities.

-- 1. 100 Percent Grant Funding The federal government distributes this funding nationwide based on the federal formula related to the number of work registrants in the state.
-Washington uses these funds to administer the statewide program, while a small portion is reserved to start services in underserved geographic areas and help underserved populations. - 2.
+- 1. 100% Grant Funding The federal government distributes this funding nationwide based on the federal formula related to the number of work registrants in the state.
+Washington uses these funds to administer the statewide program, and reserves a small portion of the funds to start services in underserved geographic areas and help underserved populations. - 2.
 50/50 Reimbursement Funding States are also eligible for 50/50 federal reimbursement to cover administrative costs and participant reimbursements (support services).
-This funding is distinguished from 100% funds because the federal portion must be matched by the providers own funding and is a separate grant.
+This funding is distinguished from 100% funds because the federal portion must be matched by the provider's own funding and is a separate grant.
 BFET providers must initially cover the cost of program operations, then receive reimbursement for 50% of the cost after incurring cost and providing services. - 3.
-75/25 Reimbursement Funding Tribal funding has a unique model.
-USDA Food and Nutrition Service values and supports strengthening tribal relations and programming and recognizes the importance of employment and training activities with tribal entities.
+75/25 Reimbursement Funding for Tribal Programs USDA Food and Nutrition Service values and supports strengthening tribal relations and programming and recognizes the importance of employment and training activities with tribal entities.
 The funding model is still a reimbursement model, but tribal programs are reimbursed at 75% to cover administrative costs and support services for their BFET program.
 Tribal programs are required to match 25% of funds.